Learning State Representations via Retracing in Reinforcement Learning: Method

 \section{Method}

-We firstly introduce \textit{learning via retracing} in its most general format, then provide a concrete instantiation based on generative dynamics modelling under the model-based framework.
-We finally propose a novel adaptive truncation scheme for dealing with the ``irreversibility" issue in ``learning via retracing".
+We firstly introduce \textit{learning via retracing} in its most general format, then provide a concrete model-based instantiation based on generative dynamics modelling We finally propose a novel adaptive truncation scheme for dealing with the ``irreversibility" issue in ``learning via retracing".